rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

 <h3 id="d-5">  ☑️  ☞ Test the code!  </h3>

+Restart the server.

 While logged in as one user, create a page.
+Make sure you can still edit the page and save it with no problems.
 Then, log in as a different user, and try to edit that page.
 You should get an error telling you that you don't have permission!

-<br/><br/><br/><br/>

-<h3 id="d-6">  ☑️ Step 6: Security concern: Identity fraud for page access  </h3>

-What's to stop a user from editing the JS code to request a page, and changing their user id?  ' All it would take is for the user to know the user ID of the page owner.

-This can be fixed by also requiring the session key?
+Now, right click, inspect the page's elements, find the script tag, and find the `load_page` function.
+Change the line that says `if (page_data.created_by != _current_user.id) {` to `if (false) {`.
+Then, copy paste the entire contents of the `load_page` function into the console.
+The edit page should load, even though you're not the correct user!!

+Edit the page and click "save".
+Our "update-page" api route should prevent the page from being updated, since it checks the user's session id.

 <br/><br/><br/><br/>